aleks-zs/movies-app/README.md

 1. Clone repository
 2. Create a virtual environment and install dependencies by running the following command at the root of the project: 'pipenv install' <br />
-(requirements.txt file is present at the root of the project in case another virtual environment is being used)
 3. Enter virtual environment with following command: 'pipenv shell'
 4. Run: 'python manage.py runserver'